shaylarihosain/Scripps-College-Journal/README.md

      - When you're done with your pages, drag the InDesign file onto the SCJ Dock icon, and click _Send Pages to Senior Designer_.
 You'll have the option to email the created files.
      - When you're done with the magazine, drag the InDesign file onto the SCJ Dock icon, and click _Export Magazine for Print_.
 The magazine will be packaged automatically with properly formatted, sized and colored print PDFs that matches our print house's specifications, a PDF suitable for digital viewing, the InDesign .indd master file, and an .idml XML archive file compatible with InDesign CS4, along with all of the typeface files and artwork used in the issue.
      - Cuts down or completely eliminates diagnosing and rectifying print proofing errors.
 Preserves institutional memory, so that information on preparing files for Claremont Print is not lost.
+     - No repeatedly messing with package export dialogs or obscure color profile settings that the average student designer might not know about.

 - **Built-in, fast, and automatic app upgrades bring new features and bug fixes**
      - _Scripps College Journal_ will notify you when a new version of the SCJ app is available, and offer to quickly install the update before relaunching.
 You can choose to do so later if you want.